MuhtasimTanmoy/notebook/Security/Crypto.md

-## Diffie Hellman
+# Diffie Hellman

 Web protocols use a combination of symmetric and asymmetric encryption to establish secure connections.
-Among the most prominent examples of such a hybrid system is the Transport Layer Security (TLS) cryptographic protocol used to secure large portions of the modern internet.
+Here the symmetric portion is for forward secrecy.
+And asymmetric for authentication.
+Example: TLS.

 - Diffie Hellman Key Exchange
-	- Prime Modulus and Generator ( G % P ) Available to all
+	- Prime Modulus and Generator `( G % P )`.
+Available to all.
-	- A generates random and send G^R_A % P = SEND_IT_TO_ALL Available to all
+	- A generates random and send  `G ^ R_A % P` .
+SEND_IT_TO_ALL.
+Available to all.
-	- B generates random and send G^R_B % P = SEND_IT_TO_ALL Available to all
+	- B generates random and send `G ^ R_B % P` .
+	SEND_IT_TO_ALL.
+Available to all.
-	- Now as G ^ R_A ^ R_B % P is calculated and the secret key
+	- Now as `G ^ R_A ^ R_B % P` is calculated and the secret key.
-	- Others do not have R_A R_B
+	- Others do not have R_A R_B.

 - *Drawback*
     - In case of multiple people communication .
 OVERHEAD.
-    - Extra communication
+    - Extra communication.
+Round trip time.

 # RSA

-Public Private key based Encryption
+Public Private key based Encryption.

 **Formula**

-`m^(ed) = m (mod ( N ))`
+`(m^(ed) == m ) mod  N `

 `ed == 1 (mod phi( N ))`